ajberkley/cl-binary-store/README.md

 A fast and lightly customizable serializer/deserializer of Common Lisp objects to compact binary files.
 (Mainly working, just a few TODO items remaining).
 Currently is SBCL specific, but that shouldn't be a big deal to change if someone wants to.
+This is a work in progress, so do not use (there is no versioning of data yet).

 ## why?